google/grr-doc/fleetspeak.md

 Moreover, both GRR and Fleetspeak use MySQL (or MariaDB) as its RDBMS, so make sure it is also installed.
-The package that GRR uses to communicate with MySQL depends on the MySQL client library, so you should setup it as well.
+The package that GRR uses to communicate with MySQL depends on the MySQL client library, so you should set it up as well.
 On Debian distros it is `libmysqlclient-dev` or `libmariadbclient-dev`:

     $ sudo apt install libmysqlclient-dev

-Finally, GRR uses [Closure Compiler][closure] to process it JavaScript files.
+Finally, GRR uses [Closure Compiler][closure] to process its JavaScript files.
-While installing it is handled for you in one of the build scripts, it requires a Java Runtime Environment to run.
-[OpenJDK][openjdk] should work just fine, so on Debian distros you it is enough to install it like:
+While installing Closure Compiler is handled for you in one of the build scripts, it requires a Java Runtime Environment to run.
+[OpenJDK][openjdk] should work just fine, so on Debian distros it is enough to install it like:

     $ sudo apt install openjdk-13-jre